-On-line, by phone or even better; pop into our office in Bath Street so that we can put a face to the name.
-We can discuss your specific requirements and show properties that match your criteria.
+Online, by phone or - even better - pop into our office in Bath Street so that we can put a face to the name.
+We can discuss your specific requirements and show you properties that match your criteria.

-Probably the most important consideration for anyone wishing to buy a new home and it is best addressed before you start viewing properties.
-Select your mortgage provider and make sure you have a clear and accurate idea of how far your budget will stretch; it could save you time and frustration later.
-See our Professional Links.
+Probably the most important consideration for anyone wishing to buy a new home, and best addressed before you start viewing properties.
+Select your mortgage provider and make sure you have a clear and accurate idea of how far your budget will stretch.
+It could save you time and frustration later.
+See our Professional Links for mortgage advisors.

-We always say, “No viewing is a wasted viewing”.
-Each time we view a property with you we get a better idea of what you really want, and you get a better idea of what is value for your money.
-Also by keeping in close contact we will often share information regarding properties that we have recently valued that aren’t yet on the books that may suit you.
+We always say "No viewing is a wasted viewing".
+Each time we view a property with you we get a better idea of what you really want, and you get a better idea of what represents value for your money.
+By keeping in close contact, we can share information about properties we have recently valued, but that aren’t yet on the books, that may suit you.

 Your perfect home

-This may be elusive, but don’t loose heart, the busiest periods in the local property market are from September to November, closely followed by February to mid July.
+This may be elusive, but don’t loose heart!
+The busiest periods in the local property market are from September to November, closely followed by February to mid-July.
 An offer on a property in the quiet months could save you some money.
-We would always recommend you contact a property lawyer to act on your behalf in any sale transaction; the sooner this contact is made the better for you.
-See our Professional Links.
+We would always recommend you contact a property lawyer to act on your behalf in any sale transaction.
+The sooner this contact is made, the better for you.
+See our Professional Links for property lawyers.